 Civil court is where victims pursue justice for the harm they suffered.
 Even if a driver avoids criminal conviction, they may still owe compensation in civil court.

-Evidence Used in Los Angeles Traffic Court
+What Evidence Is Used in LA Traffic Court?

 The outcome of your case often depends on the quality of the evidence.
 The judge will review all materials to decide whether the citation was valid and whether the violation caused the accident.